ariscript/www/content/blog/khoury/index.md

 for students that have taken the current versions of these courses.

-I have my horses in this race and want Northeastern to remain a top-tier undergraduate school, particularly in the PL field.
+I have my horses in this race and want Northeastern to remain a top-tier undergraduate school, particularly in the Programming Languages field.

 ## Designing Programmers